 - Speakers are limited to two (2) minutes.

 - Only one speaker will be heard on each topic, but opposing views on the same topic will be considered two different topics.
 The Clerk shall have discretion, in consultation with the Chair as needed, to implement this procedure.

-- In order to speak, a speaker must complete a speaker slip identifying the subject of the public comment and place it in the speaker slip box in the meeting room before the last speaker is called by the Clerk.
+- In order to speak, a speaker must complete a speaker slip identifying the subject of the public comment and place it in the speaker slip box in the meeting room before 8:15 AM.

-Virtual Participation: In order to speak, a speaker must identify the subject of the public comment in the online sign up form before the last speaker is called by the Clerk.
+Virtual Participation: In order to speak, a speaker must identify the subject of the public comment in the online sign up form before 8:15 AM.

 - Written materials presented at public comment must be submitted by email at email@example.com or hard copy to the Clerk prior to speaking.
 Those materials will be distributed to the Board and will become part of the record.
 For distribution of hard copies to Board Members, the Board requests that eight copies be provided.

 Virtual Participation: Written materials can be submitted with the online speaker form or by email at firstname.lastname@example.org.
 Those materials will be distributed to the Board and become part of the public record.

 - A Consent Agenda may be used for eligible items which may include public hearing items (such as site plan and use permit request; vacations; easements; encroachments; leases and other dispositions of public property; ordinances, plans and policies; etc.) and non-public hearing items, (such as County and Schools appropriations; grant applications; contracts; capital projects; advertisements of public hearing requests; inter-jurisdictional agreements; housing loans; minutes; etc.) These or other items can be recommended for inclusion on the Consent Agenda by the County Manager with the consent of the County Board Chair.